msrch/extractorjs/README.md

 Should the white space around the result value be stripped out.

 ```
-trim: false,
+trim: true,
 ```

 #### postProcessor `[optional]`
 type: `Function`
 default: `null`

-You can specify post-processing method which will append the result value as desired.
+You can specify post-processing method which will amend the result value as desired.

 ```
 // Example - just add '1' after a result.